qkmaxware/Family-Recipes/_recipes/Tuscan Tomato Soup.md

 ## Instructions
 1. Empty tomatoes in large bowl and crush with hands or puree.
 2. In a large pot, heat 3 tbsp olive oil over medium-high heat.
 Add onion, shallot, and garlic, cook until they begin to soften.
 Stir in tomatoes and 2/3 of the basil leaves.
 Bring to boil.
-3. Add chicken tock and return to boil.
+3. Add chicken stock and return to boil.
 Season with salt and pepper.
 Reduce heat to low and simmer, covered, for 40 minutes.
 4. In a sauté pan, heat 1 tbsp of olive oil over medium heat.
 Working in batches, fry bread crumbs until golden.
 When done, drizzle with remaining tsp. of oil.
 5. Serve garnished with croutons and basil.